wcampbell0x2a/backhand/DEVELOPMENT.md

 ## Justfile
 This project includes a [justfile](justfile) for ease of development.
 [Installing Just](github.com/casey/just?tab=readme-ov-file#installation).
-Hopefully this will eliminate errors before running running the CI once your patch/merge request submitted!
+Hopefully this will eliminate errors before running the CI once your patch/merge request submitted!

 ## Building
 ```console